meowosaurus/aa-grafana-dashboards/aa-afat/corporations.md

 ```

 ## Top Monthly Corporations
+Calculates how many FATs each character inside a corp has and adds them together:

 ```
 SELECT evechar.corporation_name AS "Corporation Name", evechar.corporation_ticker AS "Corporation Ticker", evechar.alliance_name AS "Alliance Name", evechar.alliance_ticker AS "Alliance Ticker", COUNT(fat.id) AS FATs